 The gene mutation that causes OI affects the formation and strength of the bone while also affecting other organ systems.
 Broken bones are very common and increase in frequency as the patient ages.
 As a life-long disorder, OI occurs across races irrespective of sex.

-Osteogenesis Imperfecta - Image Credit: joshya / Shutterstock
+Image Credit: joshya / Shutterstock

 Types of OI

-- Mild: Type 1
+- Mild: Type I

-- Moderate: Type 4, 5, 6 and 7
+- Moderate: Type IV, V, VI, and VII

-- Severe or most severe: Type 2, 3, and 8
+- Severe or most severe: Type II, III, and VIII

-Mild forms of OI
+Mild forms of OI (type I)

 Moderate forms of OI

-Retarded growth is a significant factor that distinguishes OI Type IV from OI Type I. Severity of the retardation may vary from moderate to severe.
-The Child will be shorter or of less than average height for their age, with short humerus and femur.
+Typically, children with moderate forms of OI will be shorter or of less than average height for their age, with short humerus and femur.
 The child will have a fracture when learning to walk.
 Scoliosis, compression of the vertebrae, fractures in long bone, ligament laxity, and bowed long bones are common.

-Inherited dominantly, the fracture frequency and the degree of skeletal malformation in OI Type V are comparable to OI Type IV.
+Inherited dominantly, the fracture frequency and degree of skeletal malformation in OI Type V are comparable to OI Type IV.